neocogent/solardash/README.md

 This script is run periodically by a cronjob to ensure the sum of power in/out does not drift too far due to accumlated measurement errors.

 As can be seen I use a battery voltage of 14.5 (LiFePO4) to indicate FULL, but you could alter the query for a differrent voltage (depends on type of battery) or other criteria.
 This is a simple test which has been working ok for me.
+In my tests of an overnight draw down and charge up it has been within 1% of full.
+I set my cronjob for 11am, 1pm and 4 pm.
+So usually the 1% error is adjusted back each time.

+If the error was over-full I would expect maybe it's due to efficiency loss of the battery, but instead it always runs a little under-full.
+So it's likely just accumulated measurement errors.
+I'd not expect volt-amp readings to be as good as 1%, and since power is calculated from those it means each is accurate to about 0.5%.
+Not bad, and good to have a way to reset accumulated error.

 ### Bonus - Solar Tunnel - Optional